NOTODONTINAE, NOTODONTIDAE, NOCTUOIDEA

 and grows to a length of 6 cms.

-and shows a pair of eyespots under its tail (normally hidden in folds of skin).
+When upset: it adopts a defensive display: rearing its head and tail up in the air, and it expanding a pair of eyespots under its tail (normally hidden in folds of skin).

 It pupates in a cocoon in the ground litter.

-The adult moth is rather dull compared to its Caterpillar, having forewings speckled dark grey, and pale orange hindwings.
+The adult moth is rather dull compared to its caterpillar, having speckled dark grey forewings, and pale orange hindwings.
 It has a wingspan of about 6 cms.

 The species is found in Eastern Australia in: